google/gematria/README.md

 $ virtualenv env
 $ . env/bin/activate

-# Compile the requirements file.
-$ bazel run :requirements.update

 # Install Python dependencies.
-$ pip install -r requirements.txt
+$ pip install -r requirements.in

 # On OS X only.
 The dependencies of tensorflow-ranking are not set up correctly
 # and it needs to be installed manually.